sverweij/state-machine-cat/docs/SCXML.md

 ```

 ## Usage
+### SCXML output
 Both the command line and the online interpreter support scxml output.
 - Command line: `smcat --output-type scxml mycoolchart.smcat`
 - Online interpreter: pick _SCXML_ from the hamburger menu.

+### Visualizing SCXML
+On the command line tell that you're trying to parse scxml buy passing it
+as an input type: `smcat --input-type scxml mycoolcart.scxml`.
+In the online
+interpreter you can pick _SCXML_ from the hamburger menu under _Input type_.

 ## What is supported?
 All core constructs, except _transitions_ without a _target_, which are
 not a concept in _state machine cat_'s language.
+For these states it will
+create a dummy state called `__no_target__`, to which all transitions
+within a state machine that have no target will go.

 Also, _state machine cat_'s primary goal is to _visualize_ state machines.
 With that in mind it will focus on the core constructs and not on